-SPAN 100, 101, 102, 105, 203, 204 and 401 are offered in Fall 2018 and SPAN 102, 105, 203, 204 and 402 in Spring 2019.
+SPAN 100, 101, 102, 105, 203, 204 and 401 are offered in Fall 2019 and SPAN 102, 105, 203, 204 and 402 in Spring 2020.
 If Spanish was your high school language, you must take the online placement exam to determine the appropriate placement.
 AP, SATII, IB, and college transfer credits can be used to satisfy Gen Ed requirements, but should you wish to continue your study of Spanish, we recommend that you take the placement exam to ensure proper placement.
 You may only take the online exam once.
-Should you have any questions about the Spanish placement exam or experience a technical issue, please contact Dr. Hosun Kim at email@example.com.
+Should you experience a technical issue, please contact Dr. Hosun Kim at email@example.com.

 Note that SPAN 100 is a review of level one and only available to students who took Spanish in high school and placed at this level.
 SPAN 101 is designed for true beginners and only available to students who studied a different language in high school.
 SPAN 105 is designed for students who completed at least two levels of Spanish but do not place into level three, SPAN 203.
 SPAN 105 provides an intensive review of levels one and two.
 It is not possible to place into SPAN 102 which is for students who completed SPAN 100 or 101 at UNC-CH, or transfer in credit for SPAN 101.

 For students who have experienced success learning other languages and wish to study Spanish, SPAN 401 and SPAN 402 are also options.
 SPAN 401 (levels one and two, Fall only) is designed for experienced language learners who have no previous study of Spanish who wish to move quickly through beginning Spanish.
 SPAN 402 (levels three and four, Spring only) is designed for students who have completed SPAN 401 or who have excelled in SPAN 102 or 105 and wish to move more quickly through intermediate Spanish.